 Midwood Capital is a value-driven long/short equity asset manager whose investment philosophy is built upon maximizing long-term returns while seeking to minimize downside performance in weak markets.
 The firm’s allocation to the Balter L/S Small Cap Equity Fund focuses on the U.S. equities market by investing predominately long and short in U.S. small-cap companies.
 Midwood seeks to establish an investment advantage in the U.S. small-cap equities market by coupling their hands-on research approach, which includes site visits, management interviews, and meetings with suppliers, customers, and sales reps, with their proprietary valuation analysis.
 They believe this level of diligence allows them to evaluate the alignment of management interests, board dynamics, and the strength of corporate governance.

-David Cohen and Ross DeMont are responsible for managing Midwood’s allocation to the Balter L/S Small Cap Equity Fund.
-Mr. Cohen and Mr. Demont co-founded Midwood Capital in 2003 after working together at Igoe Capital Partners – a hybrid public/private equity investment firm focused on undervalued micro-cap and small-cap public companies.
-Combined, Mr. Cohen and Mr. Demont have nearly 30 years of experience sourcing, identifying and analyzing investment opportunities.
+David Cohen is responsible for managing Midwood’s allocation to the Balter L/S Small Cap Equity Fund.
+Mr. Cohen founded Midwood Capital in 2003 after working at Igoe Capital Partners – a hybrid public/private equity investment firm focused on undervalued micro-cap and small-cap public companies.
 Mr. Cohen received his MBA with High Distinction from the Tuck School of Business at Dartmouth College where he was a Tuck Scholar (1995).
 He holds a BA, summa cum laude, from Yale University and was elected to Phi Beta Kappa (1988).
-Mr. DeMont received his MBA from the Tuck School of Business at Dartmouth College where he was a Tuck Scholar (2001).
-He holds a BA, cum laude, from Connecticut College (1996).

 Millrace Asset Group, Inc.